revans011/database-of-combined-slave-trade-voyages/readme.md

 ## What we have done

-In short, the _Intra-American_ and _Trans-Atlantic voyages_ databases were combined row-wise, and then merged with the _African Origins_ database
+In short, the _Intra-American_ and _Trans-Atlantic_ voyages databases were combined row-wise and then merged with the _African Origins_ database.

-### Combined and modifed the _Intra-American_ and _Trans-Atlantic voyages_ databases
+### Combined and modified the _Intra-American_ and _Trans-Atlantic voyages_ databases

 The [SlaveVoyages.org](https://www.slavevoyages.org) website allows users to download the Trans-Atlantic and Intra-American databases separately, for analyses.